Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Introduction

 Intrigued by these parallels, we here revisit the applicability of mean-field theory to molecular systems, and develop the extended Gross-Pitaevskii equation for molecules (eGPE-M) incorporating the LHY correction specifically tailored to single-microwave-shielded interactions.
 In contrast to earlier claims of its failure~\cite{langen2025dipolar,boudjemaa2025nonequilibrium}, we demonstrate that when used within its regime of validity, i.e., positive scattering lengths, the eGPE-M agrees {\it quantitatively} with exact path integral Monte Carlo (PIMC) simulations across superfluid, supersolid, and single-droplet regimes.

-We then use the eGPE-M to explore physical regimes uniquely accessible to microwave-shielded molecules.
+We then use the eGPE-M to explore physical regimes uniquely accessible to single-microwave-shielded molecules.
 We show that elliptic polarization breaks cylindrical symmetry and induces fully anisotropic superfluidity, with distinct sound speeds along all three spatial directions.
-This tunable anisotropy could prove useful in quantum sensors or atom interferometers, where directional response is crucial.
-Using a new quasi-one-dimensional theory, we show that roton excitations soften with increasing ellipticity and drive crystallization in cigar-shaped traps, consistent with recent QMC and experimental results~\cite{zhang2025observation,zhang2025supersolid,shi2025bose}.
+Through development of a quasi-one-dimensional theory, we show that roton excitations soften with increasing ellipticity and drive crystallization in cigar-shaped traps, consistent with recent QMC and experimental results~\cite{zhang2025observation,zhang2025supersolid,shi2025bose}.
 Moreover, we find that the nature of the superfluid-to-supersolid transition depends sensitively on the ellipticity parameter: it is sharp at low ellipticity and transforms into a continuous crossover at higher values.
 This tunability may enable low-entropy preparation of supersolids by crossing second-order transitions.

 A schematic overview of the density modulations obtained for increasing ellipticity is shown in Fig.~\ref{fig:schem}.
 By comparing to PIMC simulations, the eGPE-M developed in this work is placed on firm footing as a new and intuitive, efficient tool to describe dipolar molecular gases, highlighting its limits and opportunities.